On The Location of the by Lambert Dolphin and Michael Kollen

 areas are bright indicating massive foundations beneath the paving

 stones.
 The radar and IR research is discussed in Sagiv's third paper, Penetrating Insights Into the Temple Mount.

 Nighttime Thermal Infrared Imagery of the Dome of the Rock

-These black-and-white images taken from the original false-color IR scanner
+black-and-white images taken from the original false-color IR scanner

-images clearly reveal a pentagonal ancient foundation under the
+images clearly reveal a pentagonal ancient foundation under the Dome.

-After the Bar Kochba revolt in 132 C.E., the Romans leveled the entire
+the Bar Kochba revolt in 132 C.E., the Romans leveled the entire city

-and a polygon structure opposite a courtyard.
-When this architecture is
+basilica, and a polygon structure opposite a courtyard.
+When this

-This unique architectural similarity suggests that the Roman Temple to Jupiter
+architectural similarity suggests that the Roman Temple to Jupiter may

 The Roman Temple at Baalbek, Lebanon

 If the Baalbek architecture is the correct model, this would place the

 Baalbek Temple plan overlaid on the Temple Mount